ionetek/messenger/README.md

 ✅ WebSocket is enabled for chat messages

 ✅ Tests have been written for the template engine, router, component, request sending module(Mocha, Chai)

+### Sprint 4

+✅ Switching from Parcel to Webpack

+✅ Dockerfile created

+✅ Adding and removing users in chats

+✅ Uploading an avatar for a chat

+✅ Live Chat search

+✅ **P2P video calls using WebRTC**

+✅ Sending photos to the chat

 Template example
 ----------------